 Although accountants can help you sort and summarize, it’s a lot less expensive if you do that part yourself.
 Here are the top five things that your accountant really needs to do your taxes.

-1. Financial Statements — A basic set of financial documents comprises a balance sheet, an income statement, and a cash-flow statement.
-For tax purposes, the income statement is the one most used by your accountant, but she will also want to see the company’s assets and liabilities.
+Financial statements are a basic set of financial documents comprised of a balance sheet, an income statement and a cash flow statement.
+For tax purposes, the income statement is the one most used by your accountant, but he or she will also want to see the company’s assets and liabilities.

-5. 1098 Forms for Mortgage Interest and Property Taxes — Your mortgage company likely issued you a Form 1098 at the end of 2012 that summarizes your mortgage-interest and property-tax payments in the year.
-Your accountant may ask you for this form to claim the mortgage-interest deduction that all homeowners are entitled to, and she will also need them as part of your home-office deduction.
-If you carry multiple mortgages, be sure to provide 1098 forms for each one.
+Your mortgage company likely issued you a IRS Form 1098 at the end of the year that summarizes your mortgage-interest and property-tax payments throughout the year.
+Your accountant may ask you for this form to claim the mortgage-interest deduction that all homeowners are entitled to, and he or she will also need them as part of your home-office deduction.
+If you carry multiple mortgages, be sure to provide Forms 1098 for each one.

 Everyone knows that tax time can bring about a lot of stress and frustration, but by being prepared and working with your accountant, you can expedite the process and avoid a few headaches.
 For more tax-time tips, see our guide to itemized deductions.